joseeden/All-Things-DevOps/pages/030-Security/006-Incident-Responses.md

 A previously unknown system vulnerability with the potential of exploitation without risk of detection or prevention because it does not, in general, fit recognized patterns, signatures or methods.

+### Impact

+The magnitude of the harm expected as a result of the consequences of an unauthorized disclosure, modification, destruction, or loss of information.

 ## Goal of Incident Response

 - Organizations must prepare for incidents despite preventive measures.